AfkSinceBirth/AfkSinceBirth/README.md

 - 👋 Hi, I’m @AfkSinceBirth
 - 👀 I’m interested in Developing Solutions
-- 🌱 I’m currently learning Android App development and AR App development
+- 🌱 I’m currently learning Fullstack MERN development
 - 💞️ I’m looking to collaborate on projects that can best utilise my skills
 - 📫 How to reach me : you can contact me on my email - om.pandey.2520@gmail.com
 - 😄 Pronouns: he/him